 The mill collapsed with 800 millworkers, mostly women and children, working inside.
 They were Yankees from Maine and New Hampshire and recent immigrants.
 More than half had come from Ireland during the potato famine, but natives of Scotland, Germany and Switzerland also died.

 Rescuers took more than 200 people out of the building using ropes to move beams and pillars.
 The rescuers called out to the trapped workers and gave them water, coffee and encouragement.

 When the sun set, rescuers built bonfires to light their way.
 The fires revealed “faces crushed beyond recognition, open wounds in which the bones showed through a paste of dried blood, brick dust and shredded clothing.”

 Around 10 p.m. two men climbed through a crevice with lanterns to rescue a young woman.
 One of the lamps broke.
 The flames raced across the cotton waste and wood, some of it soaked with oil.
 The Boston Globe reported 14 people were burned to death in front of their loved ones, who could do nothing to help them.

 One man cut his own throat rather than burn to death.
 He survived, but later died of other injuries.

-By midnight the screams of the trapped and burning victims were silent.
+By midnight the screams of the trapped and burning victims fell silent.

 Many of the bodies were mangled beyond recognition.
 They were laid out in a large room on an upper story of Lawrence City Hall so their friends could recognize them.